Source code for core.directives

 """ Registers a set of global template variables for chameleon templates.

 Only exists once per application.
-Template variables with conflicting
+Template variables defined in child

 Example::